o3de/o3de.org/content/docs/user-guide/testing/best-practices/_index.md

    * Describes what makes the test vary from "normal" conditions in similar tests.
      * When nothing seems special use a placeholder such as `Default` or `HappyPath`, or omit this.
 3. ExpectedBehavior: The expected outcome of the test.
 (Assert)
-   * Often describes the type of assertion being made `Unequal`, or highlights the most important of multiple asserted values.
+   * Often describes the type of assertion being made, or highlights the most important of multiple asserted values.
    * Easy to read, since it comes last.

 An alternative ways to think about this pattern is `<WhatIsTested>_<NotableConfigurationStep>_<ImportantAssertion>`

-There are two main reasons to use this naming method.
-First, when a test fails a human can look at a report summary and quickly form an idea of what went wrong.
-If test MatrixDotProduct_SecondMatrixInvalidRows_InvalidDimensions starts failing, someone may immediately suspect what caused the issue before inspecting the code.
-Second, the name documents what makes the test uniquely important.
-This makes it easier to assess what is currently tested, and then declare a new test which is not a duplicate.
+There are two main reasons to use this naming method:

+1. When a test fails, a human can look at a report summary and quickly form an idea of what went wrong.
+   * If test `MatrixDotProduct_SecondMatrixInvalidRows_InvalidDimensions` starts failing, someone may immediately suspect what caused the issue before navigating through code.
+2. The name documents what makes the test uniquely important.
+   * This makes it easier to assess what is currently tested, and then declare a new test which is not a duplicate.

 {{< caution >}}
 While the pattern above recommends using underscores, never start or end test names with underscores!
 This can result in [GoogleTest creating an invalid function name](http://google.github.io/googletest/faq.html#why-should-test-suite-names-and-test-names-not-contain-underscore) or [PyTest not discovering the test](https://docs.python.org/3/tutorial/classes.html#private-variables).